roverwing/RoverWingLibrary/docs/pid.rst

 For advanced users, below is the detailed explanation of the PID algorithm used by RoverWing firmware.

-The motor power is determined by standard formula of PID algorithm:
+The motor power is determined by the standard formula of PID algorithm:

 .. math::
    P=K_p e+\frac{K_p}{T_i}\int e\, dt +K_p T_d \frac{d}{dt} e